-The Enoura Maru came under attack by American planes the morning of January 9.
-The POWs were receiving their first meal of the day when the sound of ship’s machine-guns was heard.
+The Enoura Maru came under attack by American planes on the morning of January 9.
+The POWs were receiving their first meal of the day when the sound of the ship’s machine guns was heard.
 The explosions of bombs falling closer and closer to the ship were also heard, and the waves created from the explosions rocked the ship.

-When the Japanese made no effort to remove the dead from the hold, the POWs stacked the bodies directly under the hatch so that the Japanese the bodies would be the first thing the Japanese saw and smelled when they looked into the hold.
+When the Japanese made no effort to remove the dead from the hold, the POWs stacked the bodies directly under the hatch so that the bodies would be the first thing the Japanese saw and smelled when they looked into the hold.
 Japanese medics were finally sent into the hold and treated those with minor wounds.
-On January 11, a work detail was formed and about half the dead were removed from the hold and placed on a barge which had been tied to the ship.
-The barge was taken to shore, but the POWs on the detail were too weak to carry the bodies, so ropes were tied to the legs of the dead and they were dragged to the grave that had been on a beach.
-Later in the day, the survivors of the forward hold were moved into another hold.

 Once on shore, the POWs were separated into two groups.
 Those who were relatively healthy would continue the trip and those who would be sent to a hospital.
 Clinton was in the second group.
 According to records on Thursday, January 30, 1945, Capt.
 Clinton Quinlen died from his wounds from the attack on the Enoura Maru.
 He was most likely cremated and had his ashes given to the camp commander.